sgoulas/pdpProject/docs/DevelopmentDiary/September/September.md

 But it doesn't.

 I am expecting an empty array but I still get `undefined`.
 This indicates a configuration error on my part somewhere in the app.
 There is a good chance this error is at `_app.tsx`.
 Will have to check.

+## 19 September 2021

+Tried getting `getStaticProps` to work with no success.

+## 20 September 2021

+Tried getting `getStaticProps` to work with no success.
+At this point I have read many different stack overflow posts, medium articles and the official `NextJS` documentation.
+I still believe I am missing something elementary and that there is a good chance it lies in `_app.tsx`.
+Created a stack overflow question to get some help which can be found here: https://stackoverflow.com/questions/69248001/nextjs-getstaticprops-is-not-getting-called.